National Student Survey 2021

-You'll study two compulsory language modules in French and Spanish, examples of which may include:
+You'll study core language modules in French and Spanish, examples of which may include:

 Your studies will focus on issues of culture and society in the French and Spanish-speaking worlds.
 You will develop skills in critical analysis of sources and communicate your findings using French and Spanish in different registers.
 You'll tackle questions such as:

 You will take a core Linguistics module and can elect to study further modules in Linguistics.
 We can offer you unparalleled coverage of the field, with modules taught by world-leading academics in areas including syntax, phonetics and phonology and second language acquisition.
 Example modules you can choose from include:

 You can divide the year abroad between two locations, a French-speaking country and a Spanish-speaking country, or you can choose to spend the whole year in one location.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.

 You'll complete two assignments while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.